-Post six of thirteen, in section About Awakening
+Post six of fourteen, in section About Awakening

 Aspects of Experience

-The four parts of you – body, heart, mind and soul – correspond to different aspects of experience:
+The four parts of you – Body, Heart, Mind, and Soul – could be described as corresponding to different aspects of experience:

-The parts interact with each other very closely and when you are closed to one part of experience it affects another – you end up offsetting the balance of a closed part by overcompensating with another part.
+The parts interact with each other very closely, and when you are closed to one part of experience, it also affects the others – you end up offsetting the balance of a closed part by overcompensating with another part.

 Imagine that this image is a drawing of a set of scales seen from above.
 When one part of the diagram is out of whack, it causes all the other parts to go off balance.